condorchou/mainspringror/README.md

 ====
 Getting Started

+  rake db:migrate

-  rake db:migrate to create tables, super_user and sample client, with one sample client_admin
+to create tables, super_user and sample client, with one sample client_admin

-goto /login to login as super_user (authentication token is super_user, password is also super_user) as a super_user you are directed to /clients after you login, from there you can create, edit, delete clients. click on logout link or visit /logout to logout.
+goto /login to sign-in as the 'super_user' (authentication token is super_user, password is also super_user) as a super_user you are directed to /clients after you login, from there you can create, edit, delete clients. click on logout link or visit /logout to logout.

+TODO: not all links are conveniently located on all pages because navigation will depend on the type of user logged in.
+Use a partial template for this later.

 login as sample client using authentication_token: belsobeer_joy@belsobeer.com, password is password. as a client_admin you are redirected to the client show page.
 You cannot access the list of clients at /clients/.